-Each Bidder should provide a specific project schedule, including distinct milestones for meeting contract obligations or receiving payment.
+The project schedule includes the Bidder's distinct milestones for meeting contract obligations or receiving payment.
 This is not the same as the RFP schedule, though the RFP's process schedule may include desired project milestones including commercial operation date (COD) that must be reflected therein.
 In general, bidders will tend to follow the desired project schedule, but some may provide a more detailed breakdown and others may propose to perform the work more quickly.
-Bidders should be directed to include their project management details, such as float (or slack time) along the critical path, as well as the measures that the Bidder will undertake to manage both costs incurred and schedule performance.
+Schedules may also include project management details, such as float (or slack time) along the critical path, as well as the measures that the Bidder will undertake to manage both costs incurred and schedule performance.
 Any Buyer requirements for software use, metrics (e.g., schedule and cost performance indices, earned value, milestone verification), and alignment between the scheduled deliverables and Buyer payments to Bidder should be defined.

 The RFP may define critical milestones which must be included in the project schedule, as suggested by Table 2-2.
 Where target dates are known, the RFP should specify those dates, or provide date ranges to help bidders formulate their schedules.
-Definitions of metrics defining how each milestone is achieved can be included in this subsection as well as 2.1.3 Definitions of Terms in order ensure the consistent understanding.
+Definitions of metrics defining how each milestone is achieved can be included in this subsection as well as in 2.1.3 Definitions of Terms in order ensure the consistent understanding.